kreimanlab/VisualSearchZeroShot/README.md

 - Part 2: ```supportingFunc``` folder: add this directory in your MATLAB search path
 - Part 3: ```DataForPlot``` Folder: pre-processed results saved in .mat.
 Place this folder in ```Plot``` folder (Part 2) before using plotting functions

+## Errata

+Physical screen size used for stimulus presentation (in mm): 360x295 Physical distance between the computer monitor and the eyetracking camera (in mm): 76.2 Averaged sitting distance between human subjects and the screen (in mm): 660.4 instead of 520 mm (The measurement errors do not alter major results or conclusions reported in the paper.)

 ## Notes